wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 1. Define the scope and limitations of the project, including the types of data that will be analyzed and the time period covered
 2. Verify the quality of data, ensure it is ready for analysis
 3. Generate sample customer data with Python or Mockaroo
-4. Explore the customer data to identify patterns and relationships between different variables such as age, gender, location, purchase history, and preferences
+4. Explore the customer data to identify patterns and relationships between different variables
-5. Use clustering techniques such as K-means clustering or hierarchical clustering to segment customers into different groups based on their behavior and characteristics
-6. Evaluate the performance of clustering techniques using appropriate metrics such as silhouette score or elbow method to determine the optimal number of clusters
-7. Analyze the behavior of each segment by looking at their purchasing patterns, preferences, and needs
+5. Analyze the behavior of each segment by looking at their purchasing patterns, preferences, and needs
-8. Share the insights gained from the analysis using tables, graphs, and bullet points
+6. Share the insights gained from the analysis using tables and bullet points
+7. Formulate strategies to maximize sales and recommend effective tactics based on the insights

 ### Deliverables:
 The following deliverables are expected by the end of this project: